 Against his parents’ wishes, the Rogers family went to Syracuse.
 “My family [thought] that I was crazy to leave a job like a principalship.
 Back in the 1940s, you didn’t leave good, steady jobs,” he says.

-Eventually earning a doctorate in history in 1949, Rogers was hired as an assistant professor at Cornell — fulfilling his dream and starting his long-awaited career as an academic.
+Eventually earning a doctorate in history in 1949, Rogers was hired as an assistant professor at Syracuse — fulfilling his dream and starting his long-awaited career as an academic.

 University of Minnesota came calling next, where they spent the next five “incredible” years.
 During this time, the Fulbright Program came into the picture for Rogers when an administrator of education from England, who had been following Rogers’ published works, suggested he apply for a Fulbright.